JarinKurashige/version-control-template/README.md

 	- Move into file
 3. `git sparse-checkout init --cone`
 	- Init the repo with spare checkouts to allow you to be able to not clone the entire repo at once
-4. `git sparse-checkout set Makefile`
+4. `git sparse-checkout set`
-	- Pull the make file so that you can init the repo
+	- Set so that only the top level files are pulled
+4. `git checkout main`
+	- Pull the top level files
-5. `Make init`
+5. `make init`
 	- Init all files